My Wedding Photography Workflow

 One last time-saving step I stumbled on involves setting the sources (each individual card) for each instance of the DNG Converter app.
 Previously, when I'd open the multiple copies of the app, I'd have to then go to each one and select a card for each to convert.
 However, I found that if you drag a card's icon to the DNG Converter app, it sets that card as the source.
 So, I put aliases on my desktop for each of the copies of the app (I use four), and rather than launching the app and selecting the source, I just drag each card to its own copy of the app, which launches it and sets the source.

-The process of converting all of the images to DNGs typically takes 15-30 minutes, so that's a perfect time to go take a shower, grab a late night snack, and get ready for bed (and, if there's another wedding the next day, get my batteries on their chargers).
+The process of converting all of the images to DNGs with my setup typically takes 10-20 minutes, so that's a perfect time to go take a shower, grab a late night snack, and get ready for bed (and, if there's another wedding the next day, get my batteries on their chargers).

 A note about compressed DNGs.
 This is a lossy compression that does discard some information in exchange for significantly smaller files.
 But before I committed to using it, I did extensive testing, comparing the compressed DNGs to the original RAW files.
 I did this not only with ideal (low ISO and properly exposed) source images, but also with a variety of "torture test" images, at a variety of ISOs and levels of under- and over-exposure, in order to judge highlight and shadow recovery.